OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/DynamicProgramming.rst

 There are many other versions for the problem.
 Some versions ask for the greatest amount that will fit, others introduce values to the items along with size.
-We will look at a fairly easy to understand variation.
+We will look at a fairly easy-to-understand variation.

 Assume that we have a knapsack with a certain amount of space that we will define using integer value :math:`K`.